71 releases (40 breaking)

 Features

 • Creates WebAssembly component binaries from input core WebAssembly modules.
 Input modules communicate with the canonical ABI to imported and exported interfaces described with *.wit files.
-The wit interface is either embedded directly in the core wasm binary.
+The wit interface is required to be embedded directly in the core wasm binary.

 • Supports "adapters" which can be used to bridge legacy core WebAssembly imported functions into component model functions.
 Adapters are themselves core wasm binaries which will be embedded into the final component.
 An adapter's exports can be imported by the main core wasm binary and the adapter can then call component model imports.